Rajnesh28/PRU-logic-analyzer/README.md

 ## 📋 To-Do

-* [ ] Investigate trace count mismatch on some inputs
 * [ ] Optimize PRU for even shorter trace loop (switch to assembly)
 * [ ] Add Makefile and clarify assumptions for user-friendliness